-The attenuation quality factor of crack resonance can be obtained from the complex eigenfrequencies of the free oscillations, which can be calculated by putting a null vector to the excitation term e in eq.
+The attenuation quality factor of crack resonance can be obtained from the complex eigen-frequencies of the free oscillations, which can be calculated by putting a null vector to the excitation term e in Eq.
 (18).
-Complex frequencies that yield $\det \Delta{ij} = 0$ are the complex eigenfrequencies of the crack resonance.
-Each complex eigenfrequency f + ig is related to the frequency f and the attenuation quality factor Q = f/2g of resonant oscillation.
-Although, in general, the attenuation quality factor Q includes both the elastic radiation loss Q_r and intrinsic loss Q_r due to the viscous dissipation in the fluid, only Q_r appears in this study because the fluid we are considering is purely inviscid.
+Complex frequencies that yield det $\Delta{ij} = 0$ are the complex eigen-frequencies of the crack resonance.
+Each complex eigen-frequency f + ig is related to the frequency f and the attenuation quality factor Q(=f/2g) of resonant oscillation.
+Although, in general, the attenuation quality factor Q includes both the elastic radiation loss (Q_r) and intrinsic loss (Q_i) due to the viscous dissipation in the fluid, only Q_r appears in the present study because the fluid we are considering is purely inviscid.